A Topological Data Analysis Study on Murine Pulmonary Arterial Trees with Pulmonary Hypertension: Methods

-The $k^{th}$ \emph{Betti number}, $\beta_k$, is the dimension of the homology $H_k$.
-It counts the number of $k$-dimensional ``holes" in a simplicial complex \cite{Sazdanovic14}.
-We define a \emph{$k$-feature} to be a property of a simplicial complex which is counted by $\beta_k$.
-The Betti numbers $\beta_0$, $\beta_1,$ and $\beta_2$ count the number of disjoint connected components, loops, and spheres $S^2$, respectively.
+The $k^{th}$ \emph{Betti number}, $\beta_k$, is the dimension of the k-dimensional homology $H_k$.
+Intuitively, $\beta_0$ counts the number of clusters (connected components) in a simplicial complex \cite{Sazdanovic14}.
+Property of a simplicial complex which is counted by $\beta_k$ is often referred to as a \emph{$k$-feature}.
+Betti numbers $\beta_0$, $\beta_1,$ and $\beta_2$ count the number of clusters (disjoint connected components), (unfilled) loops $S^1$, and (hollow) spheres $S^2$, respectively.